pattherogue/SIEM-Lab/README.md

-<h1>Analyzing Global RDP Attacks: Geolocation Insights with Azure Sentinel</h1>
+<h1>Analyzing Global RDP Attacks: Geolocation Insights with Microsoft Sentinel</h1>

 <h2>Lab Overview</h2>
-<b>In this lab, I demonstrate the setup of Azure Sentinel (SIEM) connected to a live virtual machine configured as a honeypot.
+<b>In this lab, I demonstrate the Microsoft Sentinel (SIEM) setup connected to a live virtual machine configured as a honeypot.
 Witness real-time observations of RDP brute force attacks originating from various global locations.
-Explore how a custom PowerShell script retrieves and visualizes attackers' geolocation data on an Azure Sentinel Map.
+Explore how a custom PowerShell script retrieves and visualizes attackers' geolocation data on a Microsoft Sentinel Map.
 </b>
 <br />
 <br />